‘Worst nightmare’: Laid-off workers endure loss of $600 aid

 So far, food banks and pantries that rely heavily on donations say giving has been strong since the outbreak hit.

-In Florida, whose the tourism industry has been pummeled, 38-year-old John Brenner of Plantation lost his position as a hotel manager and has been out of work for four months.
+In Florida, whose tourism industry has been pummeled, 38-year-old John Brenner of Plantation lost his position as a hotel manager and has been out of work for four months.
 Florida’s weekly unemployment aid is capped at $275 a week, so “I’m quite reliant on that extra $600,” he said.

 “The anxiety the Senate is giving me isn’t helping much,’’ Brenner said.